-Groton School completed fall term with a hybrid model, welcoming all students to campus who could arrive safely and abide by both Groton School and state of Massachusetts protocols—while also providing virtual learning for those who could not or chose not to return.
-All students will study remotely from December 3–16, and in-person learning is expected to resume in January.
+Groton School is continuing its hybrid model during winter term, welcoming all students to campus who can arrive safely and abide by both Groton School and state of Massachusetts protocols—while also providing virtual learning for those who cannot or choose not to return.
+All students will study remotely from January 5–12, with a staggered return for in-person learners beginning in mid-January.

 Groton School is partnering with the Broad Institute of MIT and Harvard, which is providing RT-PCR COVID-19 testing, processing our tests, and guiding our testing protocol.
 Students, faculty, staff, and campus family members are tested weekly.
 All community members report their health status each morning via a screening app, which also will be used for contact tracing if necessary.
 Each night, students' temperatures are taken and recorded in the screening app, along with their evening health status.

 Students have access to only their own dorms, and many activities, such as dining, are organized by dorm group to reduce student interaction.

 Nightly check-in with faculty on duty will occur one-on-one or in small groups, avoiding handshaking and other physical contact.

 To reduce density in dorms as much as possible, day students will not be affiliated with or have access to dormitories.
 They will nevertheless fully participate in academic, co-curricular, and afternoon programs, and have spaces on campus where they can store belongings and gather.

 Reducing the density of shared spaces helps facilitate successful social distancing.
 In classrooms, we will maintain at least six feet between students and will limit classes to ten unless spaces allow for adequate distancing with more students.